 What frostings and fillings are allowed to be sold under the law?

-All foods sold under the Texas Cottage Food Law must be non-potentially hazardous.
-But it's almost impossible to be sure that a frosting or filling is non-potentially hazardous without having it tested by a professional food testing lab.
-That's why we had 24 different recipes tested by Food Safety Net Services, and we are offering the recipes and test results in our new ebook: Come and Bake It: A brief history of the Texas Cottage Food Law, and 24 lab-tested recipes, available for purchase for only $8.99.
+All foods sold under the Texas Cottage Food Law must not require time or temperature control for safety (TCS).
+But it's almost impossible to be sure that a frosting or filling is not temperature controlled for safety (NTCS) without having it tested by a professional food testing lab.
+That's why we had 24 different recipes tested by Food Safety Net Services, and we are offering the recipes and test results in our ebook: Come and Bake It: A brief history of the Texas Cottage Food Law, and 24 lab-tested recipes, for only $10.99.

 Can I sell a cake with Italian Meringue Buttercream?